AnanthaRajuC/anantharajuc.github.io/_posts/2021-08-30-Spring-Boot-Integration-Testing.markdown

 This post briefly captures the process of writing integration tests for a Spring Boot based Web application using JUnit, AssertJ and Mockito (BDDMockito) framework.

+Unit test's targets small units of code ex: a method, a class.
+Integration Test covers multiple units because it tests the interaction between two or more components.

+Spring Boot Web Applications are built in multiple layers.

+- Web Controller Layer
+- Business Service Layer
+- Data Repository Layer

+**`given-when-then`** human readable test methodology is followed here.
+It lends more clarity to our tests as we are following a natural language that is easy to read.

+- **`given`**
+pre-conditions and requirements for actions.

+- **`when`**
+action we want to test.

+- **`then`**
+verification of what should happen after execution of action.

 ---

 #### Minimum Software Requirements